Lamont-Labs/QuantraCore/docs/COMPLIANCE_POLICY.md

 - Data lineage documentation
 - Reproducibility demonstration

-### 10.2 Audit Queries
+### 10.2 Deterministic Verification

-Common audit queries are pre-built:
-- "Show all predictions for symbol X on date Y"
-- "Reproduce analysis output Z"
+All outputs can be reproduced by providing:
+- Same input data
-- "List all configuration changes in period"
+- Same configuration
-- "Verify model M was used for output O"
+- Same model version

 ---

 ## 11. Summary

 QuantraCore Apex's compliance architecture ensures that the system meets institutional requirements for transparency, auditability, and regulatory safety.
-Through proof logging, model manifests, Omega directives, and execution envelope controls, Apex provides the documentation and safeguards that institutions, regulators, and acquirers require.
-The default-disabled execution mode and research-first design further reinforce that Apex is a safe, compliant analysis platform.
+Through the Omega directives (Ω1 hard safety lock, Ω2 entropy override, Ω3 drift override, Ω4 compliance override), proof logging, and fail-closed broker controls, Apex provides the documentation and safeguards that institutions and regulators require.